Lofferman/Divine-Design/README.md

-# Embrace
+# Divine Design

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+This project is currently used by Divine Design Hair Salon to display their information and services

 ## Development server